Mathématique: Chapter 11

 “With all due respect, Dr. Lam,” Mitchell said, “that’s not the only thing that’s happened here, and you know it.”

-Mitchell gave him a measured look, but some of the hardness in his gaze seemed evaporate.
-“You weren’t told,” he said quietly, “because your risk of falling into the hands of the Lucian Alliance is so high, that anything you know—they could end up extracting from you.
-And we didn’t want them finding out just how much we’ve discovered about the Ancient genetic code.”
+Mitchell gave him a measured look, but some of the hardness in his gaze seemed to evaporate.
+“You weren’t told,” he said quietly, “because your risk of falling into the hands of the Lucian Alliance is so high that anything you know could be extracted from you.
+We don’t want them finding out how much we know about Ancient genetics.”

 Rush hesitated.

-“Don’t make this more of a mess than it already is,” Mitchell said.
-“You’re already looking at a three-day debriefing regarding exactly what you found out.”
+“Don’t make this more of a mess than it already is,” Mitchell cautioned.
+“You’re already looking at a three-day debriefing regarding what you found out.”

-Rush glanced at Lam and she inclined her head fractionally in Mitchell’s direction.
+Rush glanced at Lam.
+She inclined her head in Mitchell’s direction.

 He shut the file and handed it over.

-The loud shriek of an alarm rent the air.
+The shriek of an alarm rent the air.

-All three of them flinched, looking up at the ceiling.
-Near the top of the wall, a blue light began to flash in a slow strobe.
-Over the sound system, someone spoke.
+All three of them flinched and looked to the ceiling.
+Near the top of the wall, a blue light flashed a slow strobe.
+Over the sound system, someone spoke the words: “Unscheduled offworld activation.”